[Watch the Video Below: The Hope of Easter]

 Reason #3

 This is reason #3 and the last one I will present.
-Remember to do your own study on this matter and come to your own reasoning, based on what the Holy Spirit reveals to you through Holy Scripture.
-Remember also, this is not a core doctrinal issue.
-While I believe that the reasoning for a Thursday crucifixion is biblically supported, there are others who reason that Wednesday or Friday was the day on which Christ was crucified.
+Remember to study this matter and come to your own reasoning based on what the Holy Spirit reveals to you through Holy Scripture.
+Remember also that this is not a core doctrinal issue.
+While I believe that the reasoning for a Thursday crucifixion is biblically supported, others reason that Wednesday or Friday was the day on which Christ was crucified.
 Never allow reasoning on non-core doctrines to become divisive.

 This final reasoning is based on events that took place on Sunday.
 It focuses on the arrival of the women at the tomb, Jesus’ fulfillment of the Feast of Firstfruits and an interesting fact about Noah’s Ark.